rkuma183/wilsonmar.github.io/_posts/2016-03-20-static-websites.md

    (Content Distribution Network) such as Amazon S3.
    This reduces network latency.

-   Reduction in cost of CDNs via Amazon S3, CloudFlar, Fastly, etc. vs. the enterprise Akamai makes this possible.
+   Reduction in cost of CDNs via Amazon S3, CloudFlair, Fastly, etc. vs. the enterprise Akamai makes this possible.

+   Due to less processing, the website is also more scalable, able to handle a much larger number of visitors.

 <amp-youtube data-videoid="FOfIoCi9uTI" layout="responsive" width="480" height="270"></amp-youtube>